Progression Pillar · 2026

 Banks and CPF impose lease-related restrictions on financing:

-- CPF usage restriction: CPF savings can only be used for properties where remaining lease covers the youngest borrower to age 95.
+- CPF usage restriction: According to CPF Board rules, CPF savings can only be used for properties where the remaining lease covers the youngest borrower to age 95.
 A 40-year-old buyer looking at a property with 55 years remaining lease has just enough CPF eligibility (55 + 40 = 95).
 A 50-year-old looking at the same property has insufficient lease (55 + 50 = 105 vs cap at 95), meaning no CPF.

 - Loan tenure cap: Bank loans typically require the loan to be fully repaid before the lease expires minus a buffer.
 A property with 60 years left can only support a loan tenure of ~50 years.